Austin Steam Train Association

 The Austin Steam Train Association (reporting mark ATCX), also known as the Austin & Texas Central Railroad or ASTA, is a heritage railroad based in Cedar Park, Texas, that operates passenger excursion trains over ex-Southern Pacific (SP) tracks between Cedar Park and Burnet.
 The railroad offers coach and first class service and special seasonal trips.
+In addition to 100 volunteers, ASTA employs seven full time staff members.

 History

 In 1956, the Southern Pacific Railroad donated 2-8-2 "Mikado" steam locomotive #786 to the City of Austin.
 It was displayed at a vacant lot behind the Central Fire Station between 4th and 5th Streets downtown.

 In 1989, a group of railroad preservationists officially founded the Austin Steam Train Association to restore #786 to operation.
 Excursions officially began in 1992.

 In 1993, ASTA moved into its rail yard in Cedar Park, Texas.

 After #786 was sidelined for repairs in 1999, ASTA purchased a diesel locomotive to haul excursions, ALCO RSD-15 #442 (ex-ATSF #842). #442 was the main power for ASTA excursions until it went down for repairs in 2016.

 In 2017, ASTA leased a rebuilt EMD GP40-3, HZRX #3134 (ex-PC 3118).
 In 2025, they purchased #3134 and renumbered it back to #3118.

 As of November 2025, the restorations of #786 and #442 are ongoing.